tmforum-oda/oda-canvas/oda-ca/controllers/readme.md

 ## Installation

+For the production environments, the controller is installed by Helm charts in the [tmforum-oda/oda-canvas-charts](https://github.com/tmforum-oda/oda-canvas-charts) repository.
+The instructions below allow you to install a development environmnet to further develop these controllers.

-Install the CRDs (Custom Resource Definitions) by following the instructions in https://github.com/tmforum-rand/oda-component-definitions/tree/master/validation
+Install the CRDs (Custom Resource Definitions) by following the instructions in https://github.com/tmforum-oda/oda-ca/tree/master/custom-resource-definitions

 Then install the required libraries: